-- Explore: Offers three visualization options (detailed below [47]) for exploring App Group traffic. - Members: Lists the App Group member applications; presents high-level information about each member. - Rules: Lists the inbound and outbound Essential Service Rules that the App Group requires. - Policy Generator: Simplifies the Illumio policy creation process by recommending the optimal security policy for your App Groups.
+- Explore: Offers three visualization options (detailed below [43]) for exploring App Group traffic. - Members: Lists the App Group member applications; presents high-level information about each member. - Rules: Lists all rules that apply to any workload in the App Group. - Policy Generator: Simplifies the Illumio policy creation process by recommending the optimal security policy for your App Groups.
 You can use it to accelerate security workflows and reduce the risk of human error while creating security policy.
-For details, see . - Vulnerabilities: Shows the different vulnerability exposure scores for the selected App Group based on the ports, protocols, and workloads to which it is exposed. - Ransomeware Protection (Preview version): Presents a protection coverage score, workload exposure score, and recommended actions widget.
+For details, see Policy Generator. - Vulnerabilities: Shows the different vulnerability exposure scores for the selected App Group based on the ports, protocols, and workloads to which it is exposed. - Ransomeware Protection (Preview version): Presents a protection coverage score, workload exposure score, and recommended actions widget.
 A table of Risky Services is also provided.